-The energy-momentum tensor in both frames is related by $\tilde{T}_{\,\nu}^{\mu} = F_{R}^{-2}T_{\ \nu}^{\mu}$, and so do the energy density $\tilde{\rho}=F_{R}^{-2}\rho_{}$ and pressure $\tilde{P}=F_{R}^{-2}P$.
-One notes that the equation of state parameter $w=P/\rho$ is frame-independent.
-Assuming $w$ is constant, the energy density conserved in the Einstein frame is given by $\tilde{\rho}_{\text{c}}\equiv\rho F_R^{-3(1+w)/2}$ rather than $\tilde{\rho}$.
+The energy-momentum tensor in both frames is related by $\tilde{T}_{\,\nu}^{\mu} = F_{R}^{-2}T_{\ \nu}^{\mu}$, and so are the energy density $\tilde{\rho}=F_{R}^{-2}\rho$ and pressure $\tilde{P}=F_{R}^{-2}P$.
+We note that the equation-of-state parameter $w=P/\rho$ is frame independent.
+Assuming $w$ is constant, the energy density conserved in the Einstein frame is given by $\tilde{\rho}_{\mathrm{c}}\equiv\rho F_R^{-3(1+w)/2}$ rather than $\tilde{\rho}$.
 Note that the two frames are equivalent, but we should be careful about the physical interpretations.
-However, because we are only concerned about the cosmic history after Big Bang Nucleosynthesis (BBN), our analysis is almost frame-independent, as will be discussed in Sec.~\ref{subsec: Power-law EDE}.
+However, because we are concerned about only the cosmic history after big bang nucleosynthesis (BBN), our analysis is almost frame independent, as will be discussed in Sec.~\ref{subsec: Power-law EDE}.

 The field equation in the Einstein frame is

 where